 As Telcel is Mexico’s largest cell phone service provider, their SIM card will get you the most broad coverage if you intend to travel a lot throughout the country.
 As a bonus, Telcel also often has free roaming in the U.S. and Canada, so you don’t have to swap SIM cards if you travel to those countries from Mexico.

 Telcel will usually include unlimited social media usage for Instagram, WhatsApp, Facebook, and Twitter.
 This means that being on these social networks won’t count towards your data usage.
-You an also choose a plan with unlimited calling and texting if that is something you need.
+You can also choose a plan with unlimited calling and texting if that is something you need.

 AT&T